Joy Moeller holding her book

 • Abnormal swallowing patterns

-• Abnormal speech patterns (only if the COM has the speech-language pathology credentials required by his/her State, Province or Country)
+• Abnormal speech patterns (only if the therapist has the speech-language pathology credentials required by his/her State, Province or Country)

 Swallowing disorders or tongue thrusting may be associated with overwhelming number of problems